-The year 2019 is almost over, and usually, we take the time to look back at the year and also to find some New Year’s resolutions for the new year.
-Why not take all that energy and prepare for the cloud computing era and advance your career by learning Microsoft Azure.
-In this post, I try to give you a quick look at how you can get started to learn Microsoft Azure in 2020.
+The year 2020 is almost over, and usually, we take the time to look back at the year and find some New Year’s resolutions for the coming year.
+So I thought, why not take some time to prepare for the cloud computing era and get started with learning Microsoft Azure.
+In this post, I try to give you a quick look at how you can get started to learn Microsoft Azure in 2021.

-There is nothing better than hands-on experience, so get started with a free Azure account.
+There is nothing better than hands-on experience.
+What many people don’t know, there is a free Azure account offering.
 Your Azure free account includes a limited quantity of free services for 12 months.
-Within these limits, you have the flexibility to use the free services in various configurations to meet your needs.
+Within these limits, you have the flexibility to use free services in various configurations to meet your needs.

 To learn more, see the Azure free account FAQ

-Microsoft Learn was introduced at Ignite 2018 as a free learning platform for a lot of different Microsoft technologies, not just Azure.
+Sometimes it is not that easy to get hands-on experience on Microsoft Azure since some of the services cost money or you just can’t find the right project to work on.
 Microsoft Learn provides you with various learning paths depending on your job role or the skills you are looking for.
-Most of the learning paths give you a hands-on learning opportunity so that you can develop practical skills through interactive training.
-And it is free!
-You get instant in-browser access to Microsoft tools and modules, no credit card required.
+Most of the learning paths give you a hands-on learning opportunity so that you can develop practical skills through interactive training using free sandboxes.

 Become Microsoft Azure Certified

-If you are just getting started with Azure, have a look at the AZ-900 Microsoft Azure Fundamentals exam.
+If you are just getting started with Azure, look at the AZ-900 Microsoft Azure Fundamentals exam.
 You can also have a look at my experience with the different Azure exam certifications:

 - Microsoft Certified Azure Administrator Associate (AZ-10X)